DarkerKin/n-body/readme.md

 ## to see the results

-you can see the results in the case-*.txt file for the time and you can see the pdf for the graphs.
+you can see the results in the case-1.txt,case-2.txt,and case-3.txt file for the time and you can see the pdf for the graphs.